 At some point, it hit me, and I do not understand why I did not think about

 this earlier: Create a text file on the phone, one line is one task.
 With the

-Taskwarrior, eliminating the need for a server and mobile internet access
+need for a server and mobile internet access altogether.